GautamRaj-12/obsidian-git-sync/docker/docker.md

 - 2 layers
 	- **OS Kernel**: Communicates with hardware
 	- **Applications**: Run on kernel layer
 	- Linux has many distros.
-All these distros use linux kernel but implement different application on top that is why they look and behave differently
+All these distros use linux kernel but implement different application on top that is why they look and behave differently.
+### Docker & VM
+- Both are virtualization tools
+- But what ***part of the os*** do they virtualize?
+-